georgeflanagin/extralinux10steps/README.md

 ```
 On reboot, SELinux will not return to life.

+## Update the installed image

+The install media will be behind the current release even if you created the install media
+moments ago.

+`dnf update`

 ## Extra libraries

 While these are _generally_ needed in the workstation environment, the locations and